bitpay/php-bitpay-client/README.md

 THE SOFTWARE.

-Bitcoin PHP payment library using the bitpay.com service.
+<strong>Bitcoin PHP payment library using the bitpay.com service.
+You can always
+download the latest version at https://github.com/bitpay/php-client</strong>

 Installation